yuanjia01/yuanjia01.github.io/_posts/2022-10-30-bayesian-ssd-bernoulli.md

 ## Python implementation

-Implementing the equations does not require tricks for numerical stabilization and a direct translation of the above two formulas into code serves our
+Implementing the equations does not require tricks for numerical stabilization and a direct translation of the above two formulas into code works just fine:
-purposes:

 ```python
 import numpy as np